dudeperf3ct/practical-mlops/Readme.md

 ## Exercies

-`exercies` folder implements exercies from different chapters.
+`exercies` folder implements exercies from different chapters and explores [different ML serving frameworks](https://mlops.toys/model-serving).

 1. [Makefile](exercises/1-makefile) : In this exercise, we will automate the task of installing packages, linting, formatting and testing using Makefile.